TissueEngineeringLab/MyoFInDer/docs/usage.markdown

 select another image by left-clicking on it in the information frame.

 It is also possible to **delete a loaded image** by clicking on the *X* Delete button at the top-right of its information display.
+You will be asked to confirm your choice in a popup window.

 **The checkboxes of the images** allow to apply the Delete and Process operations to only part of the loaded images.
 The deletion of all the checked